 - 1. Officials should treat social media communications as public at all time even if created with private intentions.
 Electronic communications are almost never completely removed from platforms and you should expect that your communications may be read by anyone at any time. - 2.
-Officials should recognize their conduct online reflects on local associations, assigners, partners and the wider officiating community. - 3.
-Officials serve as ambassadors and should promote the avocation in a positive light by expressing pride and professionalism in online and social media communications. - 4.
+Officials should recognize their conduct online reflects on local associations, assigners, partners and the wider officiating community. - Officials serve as ambassadors and should promote the avocation in a positive light by expressing pride and professionalism in online and social media communications. - 4.
 Officials may not malign or openly criticize another MHSAA official in any form of public or shared electronic communication.
 Such actions are unprofessional and undermine the sports officiating avocation. - 5.
 Officials may not post or publicize critical comments about players, coaches, administrators or schools for which they work. - 6.
-Officials may not engage in online communication which purports to be speaking on behalf of the MHSAA. - Officials should not engage in online debate or discussion about specific plays, rulings or controversies which they were involved. - 8.
+Officials may not engage in online communication which purports to be speaking on behalf of the MHSAA. - 7.
+Officials should not engage in online debate or discussion about specific plays, rulings or controversies which they were involved. - 8.
 Officials should avoid publically posting specific details for their (or other's) game assignments prior to the conclusion of the contest. - 9.
 Officials have unique access to private information and should not share other official's information personal details or assignment information without expressed consent from the official. - 10.
 Officials shall never have personal electronic communication devices on their person during a contest and should never record or simulcast live action of a contest unless permission is granted by the schools and/or the MHSAA.
-In potential or expected emergency situations, officials should leave their phone with the school administrator.
+In potential or expected emergency situations, officials should leave their phone with the school administrator. - 11.Officials are prohibited from connecting with students ("follow", "friend request", direct message, etc) on any social media platform which includes any public sites, private sites and direct messages of any kind with high school or junior high/middle school students.